m-a-d-n-e-s-s/madness/doc/tutorial/tutorial.md

 # MADNESS tutorial

 This tutorial covers
-* downloading, building and installing MADNESS;
+* downloading, building and installing MADNESS; [RJH]
-* an overview of the MADNESS parallel runtime sufficient to develop and run numerical applications;
+* an overview of the MADNESS parallel runtime sufficient to develop and run numerical applications; [RJH]
-* developing new applications using the numerical and chemistry APIS;
+* developing new applications using the numerical and chemistry APIS; [All of us]
-* running MADNESS applications in parallel; and
+* running MADNESS applications in parallel using threads + MPI; and [Hannes]
 * using the MADNESS chemistry applications.
+[Florian, Hannes, Adrian]

 ## Downloading